filebrowser/docs/contributing/README.md

 go mod download
 ```

 The magic of File Browser is that the static assets are bundled into the final binary.
 For that, we use [go.rice](https://github.com/GeertJohan/go.rice/), which you'll need to [install](https://github.com/GeertJohan/go.rice/#installation).
-Then you can just run the commands bellow to embed the assets:
+Then you can just run the commands below to embed the assets:

 ```bash
 cd http